Notifiable and not notifiable claims - Medicare Compensation Recovery 011-15020000

 However, if the overseas compensation payer pays any amount toward a notice of charge, or if an advance payment is made, any shortfall in the amount owed may be pursued by the agency from the injured person.

 Each compensation claim must be assessed on a case by case basis.
-If a Service Officer is unsure if a compensation claim should be registered:
+If a Service Officer is unsure if a compensation claim should be registered, see Table 1 on the Resources page for more details.

-The References page contains a link to legislation, section 7 and 8 of the Health and Other Services (Compensation) Act 1995.
+The References page has links to legislation, section 7 and 8 of the Act.

 Medical negligence claims